-Inspectors were satisfied that if the plans discussed are implemented, the general welfare and development needs of residents will be promoted and residents will be afforded opportunities for new experiences, social participation, education, training and employment.
+The inspector was satisfied that if the plans discussed are implemented, the general welfare and development needs of residents will be promoted and residents will be afforded opportunities for new experiences, social participation, education, training and employment.

 Social events are currently held in different centres within the parent organisation and this will continue for the new residents.
-Inspectors saw that this included BBQs, football matches and various other fun activities.
+The inspector saw that this included BBQs and various other fun activities.

-The person in charge and regional manager outlined how they will support residents to pursue a variety of interests including music, cooking, swimming and sport.
+The person in charge and team leader outlined how they will support residents to pursue a variety of interests including music, cooking, swimming and sport.
 Care plans and daily records will document the type and range of activities that they will be involved in.

-Inspectors also saw that various training programmes and educational activities will be available through the organisation's day services.
-The person in charge discussed plans to facilitate residents to continue with any training course they are already undertaking and to encourage participation in new educational experiences.
+The inspector also saw that various training programmes and educational activities will be available through the organisation's day services.
+The team leader discussed plans to facilitate residents to continue with any training course they are already undertaking and to encourage participation in new educational experiences.
 Programmes provided will include computer courses, cookery, self care, social skills, woodworking and horticulture in addition to various social programmes.
 Transport will be provided by the centre if needed.